 How to support students in self-regulating their learning process

-Throughout the internet, sites with tutorials and information is freely available.
-If students can monitor, direct and regulate content, self-regulated learning is possible.
+Throughout the internet, sites with tutorials and information are freely available.
+If students can monitor, direct and regulate content, then self-regulated learning is possible.
 But how can this be encouraged and trained?

 You can enable subtitles by pressing the CC icon on the video

 Self-regulated learning can be achieved by everyone.
-This video is meant for teachers who wants to teach students this learning skill.
+This video is meant for teachers who want to teach students this learning skill.

 Self-regulated learning is a skill that can’t be taken for granted.
 Some basic abilities like monitoring, directing and regulating are required.
 For extraordinary students, the strategy of self-learning is a great way to challenge themselves, if their studies aren’t hard enough for them.

-Three methods are presented for teacher to help students develop their self-regulating learning skills.
+Three methods are presented for teachers to help students develop their self-regulating learning skills.

-The first is based on sharing won thought processes and explain to the pupils how you were able to solve certain problems.
+The first is based on sharing one’s thought processes and explaining to the pupils how you were able to solve certain problems.